hannahfligel/weekend-react-gallery/README.md

 ## Usage
 ### Add an image
+- click the camera button on the bottom right of the page
 - enter an image URL link in the image link input field
 - enter an image description in the image description input field
 - click the upload button
+- to close out of the image upload form, click the "X" button on the top right of the form

 ### Like and Delete an Image
 - To like an image, click the heart icon
 - to delete an image, click the trash icon